openHPI/xikolo-video-player/README.md

 npm start
 ```

-The demo page will then be available at `http://localhost:3333`.
+A demo page will be available at `http://localhost:3333`.
 Here you can manually test both the basic functions and the advanced features.
 This page is automatically reloaded when you save a file with changes.